gentimouton/gentimouton.github.io/_posts/2019-10-12-the-care-and-feeding-of-data-scientists.md

 This post is my notes on a [white paper](https://oreilly-ds-report.s3.amazonaws.com/Care_and_Feeding_of_Data_Scientists.pdf) by [Michelangelo D'Agostino](https://www.linkedin.com/in/michelangelod/) and [Katie Malone](https://www.linkedin.com/in/caitlin-malone-46050854/) on managing data scientists.
-Overall, the report is a good introduction to the basics of managing DS, and provides a few generally-applicable guidelines.
+Overall, the report is a good introduction to the basics of managing DS, providing a bunch of generally-applicable guidelines.
 Note however that both authors come from the same company (Civis), and are relatively junior managers (5 and 3 years of management experience respectively).